Skip to main content

 The mutation to create a sub-issue in this way looks exactly like creating a normal issue, with the addition of parentIssueId:

-createIssue(input: {
+createIssue(input: $CreateIssueInput) {

 issue {